modesty/pdf2json/readme.md

   * Greater performance, near ~20% improvements with PDFs under _test_ directory
   * Better exception handling, fixes a few uncaught exception errors
   * More test coverage, 4 more test scripts added, see _package.json_ for details
+  * Easier access to dictionaries, including color, font face and font style, see Dictionary reference section for details
   * Refactor to ES6 class for major entry modules
   * Upgrade to Node v14.18.0 LTSs